talhatariq175/Computer-Vision-Project/README.md

 #  Computer Vision Project – MSc Coursework

 This repository contains practical exercises from my Master's degree coursework in Computer Vision at FAU Erlangen-Nürnberg.
-Each exercise explores key concepts like 3D data processing, image segmentation, and geometric analysis using Python.
+Each exercise explores key concepts in 3D data processing, image segmentation, feature extraction, and deep learning using Python.

 ---